USEPA/WNTR/documentation/hydraulics.rst

 required pressure
 pressure exponent.

 Note that EPANET 2.0.12 does not use the demand model, minimum pressure, required pressure, or pressure exponent.
-[DAVE check this]
 Options that are not used with the WNTRSimulator are described in :ref:`limitations`.

 The easiest way to view options is to print ``wn.options`` as a dictionary.
 For example, hydraulic options are shown below.